codebasedlearning/python_course/docs/Questionare.md

 Python Environment

 - Can you run a script from the command line using a Python interpreter?
-- Have you successfully completed task 'Garden Ash' concerning a Python installation?
+- Have you successfully completed task 'Cocoa Coast' concerning a Python installation?

 Exercises